History

 These components are internally assessed by the teacher and externally moderated by the IB at the end of the course.

-A written report (2,000-word maximum) on a political issue explored through engagement and research
+A written report (2,400-word maximum) on a political issue explored through engagement and research with recommendations for a course of action